mgussekloo/Localtinymce/README.md

 ### Uploading

-Uploading works very, very simple.
+Uploading should just work out of the box!
+Enable it by using ->withFiles() on your field.
+The implementation is very basic.
 This is what  happens in the upload controller:

 ```php
 $name = $request->file('attachment')->store($field->storageDir, $field->storageDisk);